jeremywillans/ha-rest980-roomba/README.md

 ### Step 10: Create Vacuum Maintenace Sensors

 You will need to create the Maintenance Sensors - simply expand the Maintenance dropdown in Lovelace and click the green check next to each item to create these.
+You might need to click on them **twice** to reset the time to zero.

 **Note:** check-button-card is assuming you have [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) enabled using the default discovery prefix of "homeassistant"
 If you have a different discovery prefix defined - such as "smartthings" - please add the following to each of the Maintenance Tasks in Lovelace